poseidon-framework/poseidon-framework.github.io/trident.md

 By default the order of samples in a Poseidon package created with `forge` depends on the order in which the relevant source packages are discovered by `trident` (e.g. when it crawls for packages in the `-d` base directories) and then the sample order within these packages.

 The option `--ordered` gives more control over the output order.
 It causes `trident` to output the resulting package with samples ordered according to the selection in `-f` or `--forgeFile`.
-This works through an alternative, slower sample selection algorithm that loops through the list of entities and checks for each entity which samples it adds or removes respectively from the final selection.
+This works through an alternative, slower sample selection algorithm that loops through the list of entities and checks for each entity which samples it adds or removes respectively to and from the final selection.

 For simple, positive selection, packages, groups and samples are added as expected.
 Negative selection removes samples from the list again.
 If an entity is selected twice via positive selection, then its first occurrence is considered for the ordering.